the-recircle-app/Recircle/replit.md

 ## Recent Changes

+### December 26, 2025
+- **VePassport Bot Signaling Integration**: Integrated VeBetterDAO's VePassport contract for bot detection.
+Before distributing rewards, the app checks if a wallet has been flagged by the community.
+Flagged wallets are blocked from receiving rewards with a friendly message.
+This is a READ-ONLY integration (no endorsement required) that demonstrates commitment to bot protection.
+The check only runs on mainnet - testnet development is unaffected.

 ### November 16, 2025
 - **Treasury Depletion UX**: Added friendly messaging when VeBetterDAO treasury runs out of B3TR tokens.
 Instead of generic errors, users see encouraging messages celebrating the app's popularity and prompting them to vote for ReCircle on VeBetterDAO.
 Backend detects "Insufficient treasury funds" errors and passes `treasuryDepleted: true` flag to frontend, which displays custom positive messaging.